alfaromurillo/org-passwords.el/README.md

 So the "correcthorsebatterystaple" would be instead "c0rr3cth0rs3b@tt3ryst@pl3".
-Note: I use another system, this is just an idea and you are encouraged to change the variable, do:
+Note: I use another system, this is just an idea and you are encouraged to change the variable, for example you could do something like:

 	(setq org-passwords-random-words-substitutions
 	      '(("for" .
 "4") ("s" .
 "5")))